SurPun/AWS-Developer-Associate/Section 17: AWS Elastic Beanstalk/Notes.md

 - Console: upload zip file (creates new app version), and then deploy
 - CLI: create new app version using CLI (uploads zip), and then deploy
 - Elastic Beanstalk will deploy the zip on each EC2 instance, resolve dependencies and start the application

+## 190. Beanstalk Lifecycle Policy Overview + Hands On

+Beanstalk Lifecycle Policy

+- Elastic Beanstalk can store at most |000 application versions
+- If you don't remove old versions, you won't be able to deploy anymore
+- To phase out old application versions, use a lifecycle policy
+ - Based on time (old versions are removed)
+ - Based on space (when you have too many versions)
+- Versions that are currently used won't be deleted
+- Option not to delete the source bundle in S3 to prevent data loss